GitHub Pages

 $ git push -u origin main

 • The public/ folder is not (and should not be) uploaded by default, make sure the .gitignore file contains public/ line.
-The folder structure should be roughly similar to this repo, without the .gitmodules file.
+The folder structure should be roughly similar to this repo.

 1. Check what version of Node.js you are using on your local machine with node --version.
 Make a note of the major version (e.g., v16.y.z)